GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/10.191-200/04.I-Will-Sing-of-Jesus'-Love/docs.md

 Ere a tear had dim'd mine eyes,
 Jesus' tears for me did flow;
 Ere my first faint prayer could rise,
 He had prayed in tones of woe.

-Refrain:
-I will sing of Jesus' love,
-Endless praise my heart shall give;
-He has died that I might live,
-I will sing his love to me
+[Refrain]

 3.
 O the depths of love divine!
 Earth or heav'n can never know
 How that sins as dark as mine
 Can be made as white as snow.

-Refrain:
-I will sing of Jesus' love,
-Endless praise my heart shall give;
-He has died that I might live,
-I will sing his love to me
+[Refrain]

 4.
 Nothing good for him I've done;
 How could he such love bestow?
 Lord, I own my heart is won;
 Help me now my love to show.

-Refrain:
-I will sing of Jesus' love,
-Endless praise my heart shall give;
-He has died that I might live,
-I will sing his love to me
+[Refrain]

 ```